 The Bible does not address the issue of birth control, so it is difficult to say whether or not it is right or wrong in an absolute sense.
 But since it doesn't condemn it outright, we do not either.

 This brings up another issue.
 What if a Christian couple lives where there is a famine and people are dying daily?
-Should they then intentionally try to have additional children, or should they wait until the danger passes?
+Should they then intentionally try and have additional children or should they wait until the danger passes?
 I would think wisdom would compel them to wait.